PeteMadCoder/DataMining/README.md

 *   `-e, --export FORMAT`: Export format (`json`, `csv`, `database`).
 *   `--export-file FILE`: Name of the output file for exported data.
 *   `-pt, --processing-threads N`: Number of threads for concurrent processing (default: 4).
+*   `--plugin-config JSON`: Set configuration for the selected processor as a JSON string (e.g., `'{"option1": "value1", "option2": "value2"}'`).
+*   `-lp, --list-processors`: List all available processors and their metadata.

 *   **Filtering Options:**
     *   `--filter-text TERM`: Filter files containing `TERM` in title or text content.
     *   `--filter-case-sensitive`: Make `--filter-text` case-sensitive.
     *   `--filter-regex PATTERN`: Filter files matching regex `PATTERN` in title or text content.
     *   `--filter-meta-key KEY --filter-meta-value VALUE`: Filter files where metadata has the specified key-value pair.
+    *   `--filter-url-regex PATTERN`: Filter files where the processed URL matches regex `PATTERN`.
     *   *(Note: Only one filter type can be applied at a time.)*